 Making Faux Stone Plastic Pumpkins

 You can give inexpensive plastic pumpkins a unique stone look with some paint and sponges.
-This is a guide about making faux stone plastic pumpkins
+This is a page about making faux stone plastic pumpkins

 I wanted Halloween planters.
 My budget was small, but I had an idea to create this look with paints.
 I found these very inexpensive pumpkin buckets at Walmart for $1.
 I also had a large pumpkin bucket that was purchased at a thrift store, also for $1.